 Nearly 20 percent of America’s children–and 13 percent of all Americans–live in poverty.
 Although the nation has made some progress against poverty, particularly among the elderly and female-headed families, a great deal remains to be done to move people out of poverty and up the ladder towards the middle class.

-Georgia Duncan sits in front of her home in Anacostia in Ward 8 of Washington, DC, November 2012.
-(REUTERS/Kevin Lamarque)
+Georgia Duncan sits in front of her home in Anacostia in Ward 8 of Washington November 20, 2012.
+Picture taken November 20, 2012.
+To match Special Report EQUALITY/WASHINGTON REUTERS/Kevin Lamarque (UNITED STATES - Tags: SOCIETY POVERTY BUSINESS EMPLOYMENT)

 Children and Families